Remi Fani-Kayode: Political career

-After the first ever attempted military coup in Nigeria on 15 January 1966, Remilekun Fani-Kayode and a number of other notable figures were all detained by the military government of General Johnson Aguiyi-Ironsi.
+After the first ever attempted military coup in Nigeria on 15 January 1966, Fani-Kayode and a number of other notable figures were all detained by the military government of General Johnson Aguiyi-Ironsi.
 They were later released in July 1966, after the northern counter-coup, led by Lt.
 Col. Murtala Muhammed and Major Theophilus Danjuma.
 After Lt.
-Col. Yakubu Gowon became Nigeria's Head of State, Remilekun Fani-Kayode left Nigeria with his whole family and moved to the seaside resort town of Brighton in south eastern England.
+Col. Yakubu Gowon became Nigeria's Head of State, Fani-Kayode left Nigeria with his whole family and moved to the seaside resort town of Brighton in south eastern England.
 They set up a home and lived there in exile for many years.
 In 1978, he was one of those that founded and pioneered the National Party of Nigeria.
 In 1979, he was elected to the position of the National Vice-Chairman of that party and in recognition of his contribution to national development, he was conferred with the honour of Commander of the Order of the Niger by President Shehu Shagari.

 Between 1990 and 1994, he was a member of the elders caucus of the National Republican Convention (NRC), one of the two political parties set up by the military government of General Ibrahim Babangida during Nigeria's third republic.
-After the annulment of Chief Moshood Abiola's presidential election on 12 June 1993, Chief Remilekun Fani-Kayode was one of those, who openly wrote about and spoke out strongly against the annulment.
+After the annulment of Chief Moshood Abiola's presidential election on 12 June 1993, Fani-Kayode was one of those, who openly wrote about and spoke out strongly against the annulment.
 He even went to court over the issue.
-In 1994, the government of General Sanni Abacha appointed him into the Justice Kayode Eso panel of inquiry, which effectively probed and helped to sanitise the Nigerian judiciary and rid it of corrupt judges.
+In 1994, the government of General Sani Abacha appointed him into the Justice Kayode Eso panel of inquiry, which effectively probed and helped to sanitise the Nigerian judiciary and rid it of corrupt judges.